jonm8116/jonm8116.github.io/_posts/2019-01-09-Recreating-My-Personal-Website.md

 So this is about the third time I've worked on creating a personal website.
-The first time I created my website was in my freshman year in college as a means of trying to create a portfolio and trying to test my news coding chops.
+The first time I created my website was in my freshman year of college as a means of trying to create a portfolio and trying to test some coding skill.
 This is an image of what the site initially looked like.
 <div>
    <img src="../../../assets/imgs/website1.PNG" />